PrestaShop/prestashop.github.io/content/news/posts/2024/PSDevCon 2024-PrestaShop-UIKit.md

 pnpm component awesome-component
 ```

-From the root folder _templates, Hygen generates all the necessary files for the component or injects new lines of code as needed if existing files need to be updated.
+From the root folder `_templates`, Hygen generates all the necessary files for the component or injects new lines of code as needed if existing files need to be updated.

 Example of a Hygen file (EJS template language) with configuration options (file path, position of code lines to inject into existing files, etc.):